 Pipeline Analysis, LLC was contracted by the City of Stephenville to implement a Phased Infiltration/Inflow Reduction Plan.
 The first phase of the project was the temporary flow monitoring of the collection system which resulted in delivery of the Temporary Flow Monitoring Final Report (October 2008).
 The flow report provided dry and wet weather flow data including the ranking of areas with high infiltration/inflow.
-The highest ranked basin was identified as Basin 10 and an SSES was finalized June 2009.
 Table I-1 presents the ranking of basins from the 2008 flow monitoring final report.
-This report continues the evaluation process and presents the findings of Basin 7.
-Figure I-1 graphically presents the various basins and depicts the study area associated with Basin 7.
-Figure I-2 presents the Basin 7 study area map.
+This report continues the evaluation process and presents the findings of Basin 3.
+Figure I-1 graphically presents the various basins and depicts the study area associated with Basin 3.
+Figure I-2 presents the Basin 3 study area map.